TN 245 (09-24)

 b.
 Protected disability pension payments

-Prior to the VA’s improved disability pension program, its previous disability pension programs were called Old Law and Section 306 disability pensions (also known as protected disability pensions).
-These protected disability pensions were phased out and replaced by the improved disability pension program on January 1, 1979.
+On January, 1, 1979, these protected disability pensions were phased out and replaced by the improved disability pension program.
 At the time, recipients of protected disability pensions could elect to receive the improved disability pension or continue to receive disability pensions through Old Law or Section 306.
-Recipients who elected to remain on the protected disability pensions continue to receive the payment rates they were entitled to when the programs were phased out and do not receive cost-of-living adjustments (COLA).
+Recipients who elected to remain on the protected disability pensions, continue to receive the payment rates they were entitled to when the programs were phased out and do not receive cost-of-living adjustments (COLA).

 2. Surviving spouse pension payments